By Dan Kernohan and Ash Brar

 Connecting to the cloud via your Internet connection is easy, ubiquitous, and there’s no upfront cost.
 But, there are some pretty significant pitfalls that you can avoid by opting for a direct connection.

 Data transmissions over the Internet are vulnerable to intercept.
 If the data that is being sent to and pulled from the cloud is sensitive or confidential, this could make cloud computing via a general Internet connection a risky choice.
 Delivering sensitive data over a direct private line is more likely to satisfy compliance concerns.

 Cloud-based services have a best-effort performance, which means the user experience depends a great deal on the quality of the Internet connection.
 Although a well-peered network would certainly help to ensure that the end-user experiences a fast connection to all Internet locations including cloud, there’s still some unpredictability in terms of bandwidth, latency and jitter.
 A dedicated cloud connection ensures consistent and predictable performance.

 Egress fees are charged by the cloud provider for any data that is retrieved from the cloud.
 Since most apps “pull” data from the cloud, the Gigs can certainly add up.
 A direct connection cuts those costs significantly – for example, AWS charges US$0.09/G egress fees over Internet, versus US$0.02/G over a direct connection.

-As workloads move into the cloud, we keep everything seamlessly linked together – your offices, branch sites, data centres, and the cloud.
-We know that security can be a concern.
-With our last mile connection, we keep multiple physical locations bridged with one dedicated connection and then share it across your sites.
-We can take any type of private connectivity (Dark Fibre, Wavelength, LAN-X, IP-VPN) as the last mile and pair it with cloud on the back end to deliver full cloud connectivity.
+As workloads move into the cloud, opting for a dedicated cloud connection can keep everything seamlessly linked together – your offices, branch sites, data centres, and the cloud.
+With a last mile connection, multiple physical locations can be bridged with one dedicated connection and then shared across your sites.
+Any type of private connectivity (Dark Fibre, Wavelength, LAN-X, IP-VPN) can be taken as the last mile and paired with the cloud on the back end to deliver full cloud connectivity.